cryogen-project/cryogen-docs/content/md/docs/deploying-to-netlify.md

 5. Have git track public/ .
 It may be helpful to edit your .gitignore.
 6. set Netlify's "Publish directory" to "public".
 7. Leave Netlify's build instructions blank.
-8. Do "lein run" to generate public/.
+8. Do `lein run` to generate public/.
 9. Push at least the public/ folder, but you can push everything to the repo and Netlify will only show what's in public/.

 ## Troubleshooting